fragrussu/qMRINet/README.md

 Additional information can be found in this [user guide](https://github.com/fragrussu/qMRINet/blob/master/tutorials/README.md), including:
 1. details on the methods of each class;
-2. details of the signal models you can fit with qMRINet;
+2. details on the signal models currently implemented in qMRINet;
 3. practical tutorials that demonstrate how to use qMRINet tools.

 ## Citation